Floer homology and right-veering monodromy: Introduction

 Beyond its relevance to contact geometry, this theorem has been critical for knot detection results in both Floer homology \cite{baldwin-velavick} and Khovanov homology \cite{bs-trefoil,bdlls,bhs-cinquefoil}.

 Our main result is the converse of Theorem \ref{thm:bvv}:

 \begin{theorem} A fibered knot $K\subset Y$ has right-veering monodromy if and only if $b(K)>1$.\end{theorem}

 Theorem \ref{thm:bvv} was proved in \cite{baldwin-velavick} by careful inspection of a Heegaard diagram adapted to the fibered knot $K\subset Y$.
-It is not clear how to establish the converse by similarly direct means (see \S\ref{ssec:hfk} for discussion about this).
-Indeed, our proof of Theorem \ref{thm:main} is distinctive in that it uses the relationship between knot Floer homology and symplectic Floer homology, and Cotton--Clay's calculations of the latter, following the methods recently introduced in \cite{bhs-cinquefoil,ni-monodromy, ni-monodromy2}.
+Its converse (our main result) is substantially more difficult and considerably more surprising.
+In particular, it is unclear how to prove this converse by similarly direct, Heegaard-diagrammatic means (see \S\ref{ssec:hfk} for discussion about this).
+Instead, our proof of Theorem \ref{thm:main} is highly novel, blending the recently-established relationships between knot Floer homology and symplectic Floer homology (as in \cite{bhs-cinquefoil,ni-monodromy, ni-monodromy2}; see also \cite{ghiggini-spano}), with a new criterion proved here (Theorem \ref{thm:symp}) which shows for the first time that symplectic Floer homology can detect whether a monodromy is right-veering.

 \begin{remark} There are other useful formulations of the invariant $b(K)$.
 For example, the cycle $\mathbf{c}\in\mathscr{F}_{-g}$ represents a class in every page of the spectral sequence associated with the filtration above, and $E_{b(K)+1}$ is the first page in which this class vanishes.
 In particular, $b(K) = 1$ if and only if the spectral sequence differential is nonzero.
 By the symmetry of knot Floer homology under orientation reversal, this holds in turn if and only if the corresponding spectral sequence differential is nonzero. \end{remark}